nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_retrieve_patient_record.md

 Each clinical area has its own set of search/filter parameters.
 These parameters will only apply to their own area and **MUST** have no impact on other parameters.

-{% include important.html content="Consumer guidance: The parameters can be used together in a single call or in multiple calls so that information can be retrieved if is required.
+{% include important.html content="Consumer guidance: The parameters can be used together in a single call or in multiple calls so that information can be retrieved if required.
 It is advised that the number of requests that are made to retrieve a patient's record are kept to a minimum." %}

 The example below shows a fully populated `Parameters` resource as a request to the `$gpc.getstructuredrecord` operation: